gibbona1/jasp-desktop/Docs/development/jasp-building-guide.md

 ![Image of Qt Installer](https://static.jasp-stats.org/images/MINGW-Kit.png)

-Your deployment configuration should now show something like:
+Your deployment configuration (in the side panel) should now show something like:

 ![Image of Qt Installer](https://static.jasp-stats.org/images/JASP-Configuration.png)
 ![Image of Qt Installer](https://static.jasp-stats.org/images/JASP-R-Interface-Configuration.png)

-10. From the Projects Options in the side panel check if your build folders are correct.
+10. From the **Projects** option in the side panel, check if your build folders are correct:

 ![Image of Qt Installer](https://static.jasp-stats.org/images/BuildDir.png)

 For the JASP-R-Interface the Build directory should be build-release-64\JASP-R-Interface.
+This JASP-R-Interface folder needs to be created manually.

 11. Start building the JASP-R-Interface first, you will need this to finish the JASP build properly.